 F) United Nations

 Once at the UN you can decide to just take a look from the outside or go in for an actual tour.
-Private tours are the only way to actually see the inside and it is only open Monday to Friday:
+Individual tours are the only way to actually see the inside and it is only open Monday to Friday.